House Party 3

 House Party 3 is a 1994 American comedy film, directed by Eric Meza and written by Takashi Bufford.
-It stars Kid 'n Play, Bernie Mac, Gilbert Gottfried, TLC, Angela Means, Immature and Michael Colyar, with a special appearance by Tisha Campbell.
+It stars Kid 'n Play, Bernie Mac, Gilbert Gottfried, TLC, Angela Means, Immature and Michael Colyar, with a special appearance by Tisha Campbell, and Chris Tucker in his film debut.
 It is the third in the House Party film series and was intended to be the final film in the series, but a direct to video sequel, House Party 4: Down to the Last Minute, was released seven years later.

 Plot

 Christopher, a.k.a.
 Kid is marrying his girlfriend Veda Pratt, while his best friend Peter, a.k.a.
 Play is dipping his fingers into the music business and attempting to manage a roughneck female rap act called Sex as a Weapon.
 Play books the ladies for a concert with heavy-hitting promoter Showboat, but when they decide to fire Play and hire a new manager, he has to figure out how to deliver them to the show or face the wrath of Showboat's female security force.

 Things eventually begin to spiral out of control for the two, as Play is also planning the bachelor party while trying to keep Kid's three younger cousins from Detroit (who ironically call themselves Immature) in line, and Kid's ex-girlfriend Sydney has come back to town, which is news that doesn't please Veda at all.
 To complicate matters more Kid's cousins hijack his bachelor party in retaliation for not letting them perform at it (moving it from the rented hotel ballroom to their Aunt Lucy's house).
 The party at the ballroom is a bust as Play's cousin Stinky invites very obese women to the party (he's attracted to heavyset women).
 Meanwhile, Showboat has been out looking for Kid & Play for his money, but gets sidetracked briefly by Kid's mischievous cousins.

 Embarrassed by the poor turnout at his party, Kid bails into the corridor and runs into Sydney (who is there for her grandparents' anniversary party).
 Sydney congratulates Kid and tells him that Veda is good for him.
 As they hug and part ways, Veda comes out of the elevator and sees them hugging.
 She immediately jumps to the conclusion that Kid slept with her only for her Cousin Janelle (who had been dogging Kid and the pending marriage throughout the film) to come to his defense and tell Veda she is wrong to assume Kid cheated.
 At the same time, Play (who also disagreed with Kid getting married) tells Kid he is wrong for wanting to break off the marriage, since he's convinced Veda doesn't trust him.